 The student is provided an 8-week opportunity to apply academic philosophy, theory, and practices during a period of clinical education.
 This internship or PT 872 will consist of a rehabilitation experience (pediatric or adult neurology).
 The student will be required to collect data for a research case study during this internship or PT 872.

 The student is provided an 8-week opportunity to apply academic philosophy, theory, and practices during a period of clinical education.
 This internship or PT 871 will consist of a rehabilitation experience (pediatric or adult neurology).
 The student will be required to collect data for a research case study during this internship or PT 871.

 Students spend eight weeks at different facilities in a full-time internship.
 This course provides an opportunity to develop on-site innovative clinical investigations with program and clinical faculty coordination/supervision.

 A final clinical experience for physical therapy students.
 Students spend eight weeks at different facilities in a full-time internship.
 This course provides an opportunity to develop on-site innovative clinical investigations with program and clinical faculty coordination/supervision.

 PT 880.
 Psychosocial Aspects of Patient Care.
 2 Credits.

 This course focuses upon the emotional and psychological elements associated with illness and disease.
 Students will learn the various societal and personal views of sickness and chronic illness as well as the coping mechanism employed by individuals and families when facing disease and terminal illness.

 PT 881.
-Management of Special Populations.
-2 Credits.
+Inter-Professional Case Management for Special Populations.
+3 Credits.

 PT 882.
 Practice Management.
 3 Credits.